lf-araujo/rnim/README.md

 # Use

 It is a simple function at the moment.
-You just create a nim file containing the functions that will perform any of your heavy computations, then you declare functions in R using the .Call() syntax as explained in [rnim](https://github.com/SciNim/rnim) and the objects created will be available in R memory!
+You just create a Nim file containing the functions that will perform any of your heavy computations, then just call the file using the loadNim("libraryName") function and the speed of C will become available to you in the R environment.

+Some header declarations will be created in the loadNim step, these are .R files with the same name as the library.

 # No test units as this is the first commit

-But you can for example place the following `tNimFromR.nim` file:
+But you can for example place the following in a `tNimFromR.nim` file:

 ```nim
 import rnim